Beldin123/runopt/README.md

 # Command runopt

 The runopt executable is a wrapper for exercising functions exported by the lpo and gpx packages which provide a suite of Go language tools for Linear Programming (LP) and Mixed-Integer Linear Programming (MILP).
+It was developed as a test tool and assumes that the user is aware of the proper sequence in which individual functions need to be called in order to achieve the desired result.

 # Dependencies